robertsosinski/couch-client/README.markdown

 Introduction
 ============

-CouchClient is Ruby library that can be used to interact with CouchDB.
-The goal of CouchClient is to make documents feel as much as possible as what they already represent, a Hash of primitives, Arrays and other Hashes.
-As such, the interface for documents closely represents that of Hash and Array, but also includes additional methods and state in order to manage documents and interface with the CouchDB Server.
+CouchClient is a Ruby interface for CouchDB that provides easy configuration, state management and utility methods.

 Installation
 ------------